 With all this ground to cover, you’re going to need a little break every now and then to stretch your legs and fill up your petrol tank.
 The N3 route’s petrol stations are relatively frequent and well-spaced, and we’ll show you where some of the best stops are.

-- Puma Service Station – Located 218 kilometres outside of Johannesburg and just over 100 kilometres from the previous stop is the Puma Warden Service Station.
-With the Warden Jamaat Khana just around the corner, it’s a great place for any Muslim travellers looking for a place to stop by and pray.
+- Puma Service Station – Located 218 kilometers outside of Johannesburg and just over 100 kilometers from the previous stop is the Puma Warden Service Station.
+With the Warden Jamaat Khana just around the corner, it’s a great place for any Muslim travelers looking for a place to stop by and pray.

-- Tugela Engen 1 Stop – Another 112 kilometres from the Puma Service Station, and almost 400 kilometres outside of Johannesburg, is the Engen Tugela One-Stop South.
+- Tugela Engen 1 Stop – Another 112 kilometers from the Puma Service Station, and almost 400 kilometers outside of Johannesburg, is the Engen Tugela One-Stop South.
 This pitstop is just after the Tugela Toll Plaza, so once you reach this point, you’re pretty much halfway there.

-- Midway Motors (3149) – Located on Lowlands Road near Estcourt, this station is 403 kilometres from Johannesburg and less than 200 kilometres from Durban!
+- Midway Motors (3149) – Located on Lowlands Road near Estcourt, this station is 403 kilometers from Johannesburg and less than 200 kilometers from Durban!